Jan

 An Eye For Art

 No matter how stuck you are feeling just remember that inspiration can come from the most unusual places.
-Whether it’s a glance outside or a quick Google search, if your eyes are open wide enough, you will find something intriguing.
+Whether it’s a glance outside or a quick Google replacement, if your eyes are open wide enough, you will find something intriguing.

 Footnotes:

-Page Views: 1636
+Page Views: 1681

 0 Comments